lizrzr/starter-hugo-research-group/content/authors/admin/_index.md

   - Supervisor
 ---

 Weiwen Wu is a Associate professor of Biomedical Engineering at the Sun Yat-sen MICIS Lab.
 Before joining the SYSU, he is the postdoctoral fellow in Rensselaer Polytechnic Institute under supervision of Professor Ge Wang in 2020-2021.
 He also serves as the postdoctoral fellow in Hong Kong University in 2019-2020.
-His research interests include computed tomography, magnetic resonance imaging, image reconstruction and deep learning.
+His research interests include Computed tomography, magnetic resonance imaging, image reconstruction and deep learning.